-- 1. In order to remain as an active member of the State Bar, Respondent was required to complete 7 hours (pro-rated) of minimum continuing legal education ("MCLE") during the period of May 21, 2010 through January 31, 2011 (the "Compliance Period"). - 2.
-On January 28, 2011, Respondent reported to the State Bar that she was in compliance with the MCLE requirements, and, in particular, that she had completed her MCLE during the Compliance Period. - 3.
-In fact, Respondent had not completed all the required MCLE courses within the Compliance Period. - 4.
-When Respondent reported to the State Bar that she was in compliance with the MCLE requirements, Respondent knew or was grossly negligent in not knowing that she had not completed the MCLE during the compliance period as required. - 5.
-As of the date of this Stipulation Re Facts, Conclustions of Law And Disposition, Respondent has not completed the required MCLE, and, as a result, is currently enrolled inactive.
+1. In order to remain as an active member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period of May 21, 2009 through January 31, 2012 (the "Compliance Period").

+2. On January 31, 2012, Respondent reported to the State Bar that she was in compliance with the MCLE requirements, and, in particular, that she had completed her MCLE during the Compliance Period.

+3. In fact, Respondent completed only four hours of MCLE within the Compliance Period.

+4. Respondent dishonestly reported to the State Bar that she was in compliance with the MCLE requirements.

+5. Respondent took the MCLE courses necessary to come into compliance, albeit late, after being contacted by Membership Services regarding an audit of MCLE compliance.
+Respondent timely complied with the audit.